AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 ### 4. Handle deprecated parameters

 Identify and replace any deprecated features in your codebase.
-Refer to the V4 documentation for alternatives and updated methods.
+For alternatives and updated methods, refer to the V4 documentation.

 ### 5. Test your implementation

 After updating your code, thoroughly test your implementation to ensure everything works as expected.
 Pay particular attention to:

-- **Initialization**: Ensure that the SDK initializes correctly with the new configuration parameters.
+- **Initialization**: Ensure the SDK initializes correctly with the new configuration parameters.
-- **API Calls**: Validate that all API calls are functioning as intended with the updated method signatures and parameters.
+- **API Calls**: Validate that all API calls function as intended with the updated method signatures and parameters.
 - **Event Handling**: Verify that events are being handled correctly and that any callbacks are working as expected.
 - **User Interactions**: Test all user interactions within the embedded content to ensure they are smooth and error-free.
 - **Performance**: Monitor the performance to confirm that the enhancements in V4 are realized in your application.